VJagdeesh/vehiql/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Upcoming Feature

-This adds a new section titled **Upcoming Feature** with a description of the "Join Waitlist" feature.
+This adds a new section titled with a description of the "Join Waitlist" feature.
 Let me know if you need further modifications!

 Add Sign In Button in landing page below